This handbook has been prepared to acquaint you with various aspects of the program.

 - Auditions for Center Stage and Student Success series productions are open to all MTSU students with a minimum cumulative GPA of 2.5.

 - Department productions are produced each semester.
-Theatre majors must audition for ALL showsto be eligible to be cast in any production that semester.
-If a student decides not to audition in a given semester, they remain eligible to audition in subsequent semesters.
+Theatre majors must audition for ALL shows to be eligible to be cast in any production that semester.
+If a student decides not to audition in a given semester, they remain eligible to audition for subsequent semesters.

 - Students must accept any role as cast.
 Directors may alter casting as needed.

-- Audition dates are announced by email (majors only) and posted on the callboard.
+- Audition dates are announced by email via newsletter (NETMA) and posted to social media.
 Audition requirements and callbacks (monologues, cold readings, etc.) may vary among directors.

 - Students must indicate any conflicts with the rehearsal and performance period on the audition form.
 Unlisted conflicts on the audition form will not be excused.
 Missing or being late to a rehearsal may result in dismissal from the production.